azlabsphp/laravel-http-guard/README.md

 # Drewlabs Http

-Http Guard implementation that tries to get the request user from a remote server
+Http Guard implementation using oauth bearer token to authenticate request using a remote server.

+Note: The package is under active development as the Api can change frequently, refers to the Changelog and the Readme for any changes.

 ## Installation